rong2ren/Flask_OpenAI/README.md

 2. cache expiry and be notified when a session is expired so I can delete from redis
 3. more books
 4. prompt enginner
+5. does langchain use chat or completion

+watch prompt engineer course
+watch youtube video about langchain